DerwenAI/strwythura/README.md

 Follow the example patterns in `build.py` and `errag.py` respectively.

-Caveat: this code runs with Python 3.11, though the range of versions may be extended soon.
+If you're working with documents in a language other than English, well first that's absolutely fantastic.
+Next, you need to:

+  * Update model settings in the `config.toml` file.
+  * Change the `spaCy` model downloaded here.
+  * Also change the language tags used in `domain.ttl` as needed.

 ## Set up for demo or development

+This library uses [`poetry`](https://python-poetry.org/docs/) for package management, and first you need to install it.
+Then run:

 ```bash
 poetry update
 poetry run python3 -m spacy download en_core_web_md
 ```

-Note: if you're working with text documents in another language, change the `spaCy` model downloaded here, and also the model setting in the `config.toml` file.
-That's not possible to handle programmatically in a more fluent Pythonic way, for a variety of complicated reasons.

 <details>